baldassini studio panorama

 Easel and palette

-Palette colors
+Palette colors – Florals only

 My working palette varies from painting to painting depending on the colors of the flowers in my reference image.
 Sometimes I put out only the few colors that I’ll need for mixing during a work session.
-Most of the time however, I use a familiar group of 22 or so colors, arranged prismatically and decreasing in value from left to right including: Flake White Replacement (Gamblin); Nickel Titanium Yellow ((Old Holland); Bright Yellow Lake (Michael Harding); Cadmium Yellow (Michael Harding); (Cadmium Yellow Deep (Rembrandt); Chinese Orange (Sennelier); Yellow Ochre (Michael Harding); Raw Sienna (Michael Harding); Transparent Red Iron Oxide (Williamsburg); Pyrrole Red (Michael Harding); Cadmium Scarlet (Old Holland); Quinacridone Rose (Michael Harding); Alizarin Claret (Michael Harding); Quinacridone Violet Deep (RGH Artist’s Oil Paints); Transparent Yellow-Green (Rembrandt); Chromium Oxide Green (M. Graham); Sap Green (Michael Harding); Phthalo Green-Yellowish (Williamsburg); King’s Blue Light (Michael Harding); King’s Blue Deep (Michael Harding); Ultramarine Blue (Michael Harding); Raw Umber (Old Holland); Ivory Black (Michael Harding).
+Most of the time however, I use an expanded group of 22 or so colors, arranged prismatically and decreasing in value from left to right including: Flake White Replacement (Gamblin); Nickel Titanium Yellow ((Old Holland); Bright Yellow Lake (Michael Harding); Cadmium Yellow (Michael Harding); (Cadmium Yellow Deep (Rembrandt); Chinese Orange (Sennelier); Yellow Ochre (Michael Harding); Raw Sienna (Michael Harding); Transparent Red Iron Oxide (Williamsburg); Pyrrole Red (Michael Harding); Cadmium Scarlet (Old Holland); Quinacridone Rose (Michael Harding); Alizarin Claret (Michael Harding); Quinacridone Violet Deep (RGH Artist’s Oil Paints); Transparent Yellow-Green (Rembrandt); Sap Green (Michael Harding); Phthalo Green-Yellowish (Williamsburg); King’s Blue Light (Michael Harding); King’s Blue Deep (Michael Harding); Ultramarine Blue (Michael Harding); Raw Umber (Old Holland); Ivory Black (Michael Harding).

 Standby colors include Naples Yellow Italian (Williamsburg); Cadmium Yellow Lemon (Rembrandt); Bismuth Vanadate Yellow (Williamsburg); Scheveningen Yellow Deep (Old Holland); Indian Yellow (M. Graham); Transparent Orange (Gamblin); Montserrat Orange (Williamsburg); Permanent Red (Winsor & Newton); Winsor Red (Winsor & Newton); Terra Rosa (Holbien); Transparent Oxide Brown (Rembrandt); Quinacridone Gold; Brown (Williamsburg); Verona Green Earth (Rublev); Bright Green Lake (Michael Harding); Sap Green Lake Extra (Old Holland); Viridian (Williamsburg); Cobalt Teal Greenish (Williamsburg); Green Gold (Winsor & Newton); Veronese Green (Williamsburg); Cerulean Blue (Blue Ridge); Cobalt Blue (Rembrandt); Cerulean Blue (Winsor & Newton); Indigo (Williamsburg); Provence Violet Bluish (Williamsburg); Provence Violet Reddish (Williamsburg); Violet Gray (Old Holland); Burnt Sienna Deep (Blockx); Burnt Umber (Michael Harding); Cyprus Umber Medium (Rublev); Neutral Gray (Michael Harding).
 Other whites are Titan Buff (Williamsburg); Brilliant Yellow Extra Pale (Williamsburg); Portland Gray Light (Gamblin); Portland Gray Medium (Gamblin); Portland Gray Deep (Gamblin); Titanium White (Gamblin, which is actually a mix of titanium and zinc white).
 In the drawer below are dozens of rarely used tubes of paint relegated to the dust bin over the years.

-Mediums and varnish
+Mediums and varnish – Florals only

-I use Old Masters (now Classic Mediums) Maroger Painting Medium, Flemish formulation.
+For the Florals series I used Old Masters (now Classic Mediums) Maroger Painting Medium, Flemish formulation.
 This magical medium and its handling properties and set up time on my mounted linen panels is a joy to use.
 The only downside is that it’s smelly and contains lead.
 Fortunately the studio has adequate ventilation so I can deal with it.
 I using some Chelsea Classical Studios Pale Cold-Pressed Refined Walnut Oil in a work.
 It’s very different from using the Old Masters Maroger Medium and I’m not sure where I stand on that yet.
-On my work table are three large pickle jars of Turpenoid odorless mineral spirits (OMS) for constant dipping into — especially for the underpainting, and for cleaning — one used only for pouring off OMS to contaminated to reuse anymore.
+On my work table are three large pickle jars of Turpenoid odorless mineral spirits (OMS) for dipping into — especially for the underpainting, and for cleaning — one used only for pouring off OMS to contaminated to reuse anymore.
 Upon completing a painting session brushes are cleaned using water, Dawn dishwashing liquid and/or “The Masters” Brush Cleaner and Preserver and left to dry on paper towels.
 The brushes are then lightly dipped into Artist’s Grade Walnut Oil and wiped dry.
 When the completed painting is fully dry — from two weeks to two months — I varnish it with one coat of Old Masters Mastic Varnish cut 50% with artist’s grade pure gum spirits of turpentine.

 Brushes